terminusdb/terminusdb-docs/readme/terminusx-db/reference-guides/http-api.md

 }
 ```

-Fetch layers from `remote`, then attempt a rebase from the remote branch `remote_branch` onto the local branch specified in the URL.
+This fetches layers from `remote`, then attempt a rebase from the remote branch `remote_branch` onto the local branch specified in the URL.

 ### Example: